straut12/sj4u-gh/_pages/ref/coding/html.md

 ## Jekyll
 [Jekyll](https://jekyllrb.com/) is a program, written in Ruby, that can convert plain text markdown files to html.
 One of the advantages to using Jekyll are [themes](https://jekyllrb.com/docs/themes/) that can quickly improve your website.
 This includes formatting based on the size of the display, syntax highlighting, etc. These themes leverage off Jekyll plugins for sass and liquid so it helpful to learn some of their syntax.
 However before trying a highly customized theme it is a good idea to try the jekyll default **minima** theme

+Jekyll has a good [step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) to get familiar with all the steps before diving in

 > Jekyll is written in Ruby.
 [RubyGems](https://guides.rubygems.org/) is a package manager for Ruby.
 A Gems file is used to describe dependencies for the Ruby program.
 It is possible to build a site from scratch by creating your own home page and using the jekyll commands **build** and **serve** to create/view the html.
 However I jumped ahead to using gem-based themes.
 The steps below use the jekyll **new** command which starts off with a gem-based theme minima and eliminates a lot of setup work.

 First install dependencies including Ruby (example below is for Ubuntu)